Snehaphilip989/miniproject1/GIT_BasicCommands.md

 ## Push

 The git push command is used to upload local repository content to a remote repository.
+Pushing is how you transfer commits from your local repository to a remote repository.
+Remote branches are configured using the git remote command.
+Pushing has the potential to overwrite changes; caution should be taken when pushing.

+Push the specified branch to <remote>,along with all of the necessary commits and internal objects.
+This creates a local branch in the destination repository.
+To prevent you from overwriting commits, Git won’t let you push when it results in a non-fast-forward merge in the destination repository.

 ## Pull